 - Rib fracture pain

-- Pain related to the formation of scar tissue after surgery
+- Pain related to scar tissue formed after surgery

-- Somatic pain secondary to metastatic cancer to the ribs
+- Pain related to metastatic cancer in the ribs

 - Pneumothorax, or collapsed lung caused by penetration of the needle